winningproduct/learn-portal/README.md

 - Increase ‘quality’ traffic to the web site by pushing relevant content to the right minded people via digital marketing channels such as search engine optimization and social media.
 Continue to help, support and maintain a relationship with both potential and existing customers.
 #### Lead Nurture Process
 - Start educating prospects, build awareness of your organization and its products.
 Build trust and build a good relationship making it more likely that the potential client will choose you when it's time to buy.
-#### Referrals & Upsales Plan
+#### Referrals & Up-sales Plan
 - Marketing plan that makes use of recommendations and word of mouth to grow the product's customer base through the networks of its existing customers while establishing the customer loyalty.
-Also how to market higher sales to existing customers (upsales).
+Also how to market higher sales to existing customers (up-sales).
 #### Technology Revamp/Migration Plan
 - Roadmap for moving to better technologies to facilitate rapid response process, while boosting security, availability, performance and agility
 #### Public Relations Activity Plan